 Universities are scholarly communities dedicated to the discovery, integration, application, teaching and dissemination of knowledge.
 As a comprehensive (Master's) university, UNK embraces this mission at the graduate and undergraduate levels.
 The University of Nebraska at Kearney emphasizes learning, by both students and faculty, and both within and outside the traditional classroom, lab, or studio.
 Basic and applied research, and the ennobling of the human condition through creative activity, provide a basis for graduate education at UNK and have a place in every program.

-The Office of Graduate Studies and the UNK Research Services Council (RSC) promote student research, scholarship, and creative activity conducted in collaboration with faculty.
+The Office of Graduate Studies & Academic Outreach and the UNK Research Services Council (RSC) promote student research, scholarship, and creative activity conducted in collaboration with faculty.
 These activities provide graduate students the opportunity for scholarly exploration and discovery and are viewed as a vital component of a graduate education at the University of Nebraska at Kearney.

 Additional opportunities for research experience may be gained through the graduate assistantship program.
 Several departments offer research assistant experiences, with funding often coming from internal and external grants.
 Such appointments provide excellent opportunities to work collaboratively with faculty in a mentoring relationship.
 Students should contact their academic department about research assistantships.